milandjurdjevic/strinum/README.md

 ## Usage

-The `Stringify()` extension method is generated for each enum type in your source code.
-If you call it on an enum member, it will return the member represented as a string.
+The source generator will scan the source code for enum types and generate a `Stringify()` extension method that will return the name of the enum member as a string.

 ```csharp
 public enum Number